 If you’ve ever worked in a busy marketing team then you know how quickly competing campaigns and projects can crowd out the schedule.
 Trying to put together a social media calendar in this environment can be difficult at the best of times.

-If you’re responsible for assembling a suite of marketing plan tools that can help to keep everything on track, then make sure that a content calendar app or planner is on your list of essentials.
+If you’re responsible for assembling a suite of marketing plan tools that can help keep everything on track, then make sure that a content calendar app or planner is on your list of essentials.

-Once you’ve created a content calendar, it will help to guide your team’s efforts and make sure that your content creation stays on a consistent schedule.
+Once you’ve created a content calendar, it will help guide your team’s efforts and make sure that your content creation stays on a consistent schedule.
 The best way to develop and engage an audience is through continuously feeding them great content.
 Planning your content with a content calendar makes it easier to do this.

-It Allows You To Batch Your Content Creation
+This Allows You To Batch Your Content Creation

 With a robust content calendar and marketing campaign software in place to guide your efforts, you can see at a glance what needs to be coming up on the production schedule.